qutip/qutip/doc/guide/guide-visualization.rst

-All these states correspond to an average of two photons, but by visualizing the photon distribution in Fock basis one can gain additional understanding about the nature and properties of the state.
+All these states correspond to an average of two photons, but by visualizing the photon distribution in Fock basis the differences between these states are easily appreciated.

 Quasi-probability distributions
 ===============================